matteoram/PPC_Data_Analysis_Pipeline/README.md

     -   **Extract\_Brazil\_Data.R:** This script does the same as the above, but handles the particularities of the Brazil data accordingly.
+    -   **Extract\_Colombia\_Data.R:** a script that extracts the XLSX dataset from the paper form survey conducted in Colombia and adapts it to a format that facilitates its integration into Kobo's server.
+    -   **build\_payload.R:** a utility function used within "upload_data.R"
+        to generate the payload required for submitting data to Kobo's server.
+    -   **upload\_data.R:** a script handles the automated uploading of the data from the Colombia paper form to KoboToolbox.
     -   **Correct\_Species\_Names.R:** This script automatically
         corrects most species names and provides functionality for the user to correct the rest.